nandac/letterloom/docs/manual.typ

 - *Enclosures and Attachments:* Clearly specify additional documents included with the letter.

+- *Internationalization Support:* Customize labels and text for different languages and regions.

 *Benefits:*
 - Simplifies the letter-writing process with an intuitive template.